German American Bund: Relationship with Germany

-Key members of the Bund often claimed to have a relationship with the German Nazi party in Berlin in order to legitimise the organisation in the eyes of the American public.
-For example, Helen Vooros, the former Bund youth leader, claimed that ‘“she was taught” that the Nazis planned an Austrian-like anschluss with the United States and ‘recognised Bund leader Fritz Kuhn as the “United States’ Fuehrer”’.
+Key members of the Bund often claimed to have a relationship with the German Nazi party in Berlin in order to legitimize the organization in the eyes of the American public.
+For example, Helen Vooros, the former Bund youth leader, claimed that “she was taught” that the Nazis planned an Austrian-like anschluss with the United States and ‘recognised Bund leader Fritz Kuhn as the “United States’ Fuehrer”’.
 Although there was never any evidence to suggest this was true, it reveals how the Bund favoured their alliance to Germany over their declaration of allegiance to “the Constitution, the flag and the institutions of the United States of America”.
-Despite these grand claims however, members of the Third Reich continued to discredit the Bund with the German Ambassador to the United States, Hans Heinrich Dieckhoff, voicing his disapproval of the Bund when he expressed his belief that the organisation was only serving to stir up anti-German sentiment among the American public.
+Despite these grand claims however, members of the Third Reich continued to discredit the Bund with the German Ambassador to the United States, Hans Heinrich Dieckhoff, voicing his disapproval of the Bund when he expressed his belief that the organization was only serving to stir up anti-German sentiment among the American public.
 Due to this conflicting relationship, Germany distanced themselves from the Bund as they saw them as being untrustworthy and detrimental to German-American relations.
-On the 1st of March 1938 the Nazi government declared that no German citizen could be a member of the German-American Bund and, no Nazi emblems or symbols were to be used in association with this organisation.
+On the 1st of March 1938 the Nazi government declared that no German citizen could be a member of the German-American Bund and, no Nazi emblems or symbols were to be used in association with this organization.

-Relationship with America
+Relationship with the United States

-Meanwhile, in America, there was a growing fear that the Bund was working with Germany to spark a fascist revolution in the States.
-American newspapers rallied fear surrounding the organisation by creating no distinction between the Nazi party and the German-American Bund.
+Meanwhile, in the United States, there was a growing fear that the Bund was working with Germany to spark a fascist revolution.
+American newspapers rallied fear surrounding the organization by creating no distinction between the Nazi party and the German-American Bund.
 In the aftermath of the 1939 rally in Madison Square Garden, The New York Times stated that the Bund was “determined to destroy our democracy and to establish in its place a fascist dictatorship”.
 Statements such as this promoted a genuine fear of the reach of German fascism in America and incentivised a widespread anti-German sentiment across the country, especially when followed by accounts of everyday Americans joining the Bund as seen in both The Chicago Daily Tribune and The Washington Post.
-Despite its original goal of garnering sympathy for the Nazi Party in America, the Bund was a leading contributor to the hatred of National Socialists in the States.
+Despite its original goal of garnering sympathy for the Nazi Party in America, the Bund was a leading contributor to the hatred of National Socialists in the United States.
 Due to its antisemitic teachings and openly pro-Hitler stance, the Bund became marginalised from American society and became a target of the Roosevelt administration in promoting the detrimental effect of National Socialism on American society.